Hip Replacement Surgery

 to your hospital room.
 Hip replacement surgery usually requires you to stay in the

-hospital for several days.
+hospital for a few days.

 It is important to begin moving the new joint after surgery.
 A physical therapist